geopandas/geopandas/doc/source/about/roadmap.md

 that all the necessary deprecations occur before the major release to provide the stability of the API for the coming years.

-### Prepared geometries

-GeoPandas is using spatial indexing for the operations that may benefit from it.
-Further performance gains can be achieved using prepared geometries.
-Preparation creates a spatial index of individual line segments of geometries, greatly enhancing the speed of spatial predicates like `intersects` or `contains`.
-Given that the preparation has become less computationally expensive in `shapely` 2.0, GeoPandas should expose the preparation to the user but, more importantly, use smart automatic geometry preparation under the hood.

 ### Pruned dependencies

 GeoPandas offers functionality for every step of a typical geospatial workflow, from